 “I used high-performance computing, super computers, to computationally investigate a novel technology of articulating the turbomachinery blades within a turboshaft engine which is the type of engine that powers today’s helicopters,” said Kozak, adding he was able to apply some of the same principles from his wind turbine research.
 “The reason I was studying this technology is because it has a direct relationship to the future vertical lift program which is a research priority for the US Army.”

-When he first arrived at ARL he brought along a code that was developed by Iowa State University, ARL and other collaborators, which modeled a single-stage gas turbine engine featuring turbomachinery blades that could be articulated .
+When he first arrived at ARL he brought along a code that was developed by Dr. Hsu’s research group of the Computational Fluid-Structure Interaction Laboratory at Iowa State University which was a collaboration with ARL and others.
+This code modeled a single-stage gas turbine engine featuring turbomachinery blades that could be articulated.
 Kozak first had to implement this code on the Department of Defense’s (DoD) high-performance computing systems which provided the researchers of the DoD a turbomachinery analysis tool.

 Kozak said he was able to take the skills he’s developed in the classroom and apply them to his summer research.

 “The classroom instruction gave me a better understanding of complex framework and math behind the simulation as well as the theory behind how fluid mechanics and thermodynamics work,” he said, adding that he was also able to apply several concepts from his finite element analysis class that he took last summer while at Hochschule Mannheim in Mannheim, Germany.